SullyGreene/TinyAGI/README.md

 ## 📚 **Documentation**

-Access comprehensive documentation in the [`Documents/`](https://github.com/SullyGreene/TinyAGI/tree/main/Documents) directory.
+Access comprehensive documentation in the `README.md` files in each directory.

 ---